 LiteSpeed Cache

-If your host runs LiteSpeed or OpenLiteSpeed web servers, this plugin is close to a no-brainer.
+If your host runs LiteSpeed or OpenLiteSpeed web servers, this is close to a no-brainer.
 It talks directly to the server-level cache rather than working purely at the application layer, which is a meaningfully different approach.

 Pricing: free, with optional paid add-ons like their image optimisation service through QUIC.cloud.